Dr. Lisa Waidner

 Biography

-Dr. Lisa Waidner, an Assistant Professor, has a Ph.D. from the College of Marine Science at the University of Delaware.
-Before she joined UWF in 2016, Waidner had the unique opportunity to work in several small biotechnology companies in the capacity of genetic engineering, phylogenetics, and directed evolution to improve biofuel and bioenergy-producing microorganisms.
-Her academic mentors were Richard Karpel (UMBC, M.S. program), David Kirchman (Delaware, Ph.D. program), Thomas Hanson (Delaware, post-doctoral position), and co-mentors Robin Morgan and Joan Burnside (Delaware, post-doctoral fellowship).
+Dr. Lisa Waidner, an Associate Professor, has a Ph.D. from the College of Marine Science at the University of Delaware.
+Before she joined UWF in 2016, Waidner had the unique opportunity to work in several small biotechnology companies, utilizing genetic engineering, phylogenetics, and directed evolution to improve biofuel- and bioenergy-producing microorganisms.
+Her academic mentors included Richard Karpel (UMBC, M.S. program), David Kirchman (Delaware, Ph.D. program), Thomas Hanson (Delaware, postdoctoral position), and co-mentors Robin Morgan and Joan Burnside (Delaware, postdoctoral fellowship).

 Degrees & Institutions